 - Desi grew up eating pongal with gotsu, a dal also made with moong lentils and veggies, and I'll post that recipe for you soon.
 You can also serve it with Avial, a south Indian vegetable curry, or with Sambar, a south Indian dal, like this Onion Sambar or White Pumpkin Sambar.

-- If you want to be a minimalist, Ven Pongal also tastes good, as any khichdi would, with some Indian pickle and a poppadum.
+- If you want to be a minimalist, Ven Pongal also tastes good, as any khichdi would, with coconut chutney.
+Serve some Indian pickle and a poppadum on the side.

 - Mung lentils or moong dal